 In this tutorial, we will explain “what is molar mass”.
-You will learn how to find the molar mass, and calculate the molar mass for elements and molecules.
+You will learn how to find and calculate the molar mass for elements and molecules.
 If you enjoy this article, be sure to check out our other tutorials linked below.

 - Quantifying Protons, Neutrons, and Electrons